ZachWatkins/laravel-template/README.md

 My own features:

-1. __User Storage Service Class__ simplifies storing each user's files in their own folder.
-This is useful for managing user uploads.
+1. __User Storage Scope__ shows how to store each user's files in their own folder.
 2. __Generic Model Class__ demonstrates how Laravel registers, creates, and retrieves database table records.

 ## Routes